mckinnondave/two-o-player/planning.md

   - Determine if answer correct or not

   Game:
-  - Initialize game - Player1, Player2
+  - Initialize game - Player1, Player2, Current Player
   - Loop - If lives are 0, game over, else
     - Ask Question
     - If correct (Good message!).
 If incorrect lives - 1.
+    - Display Scoreboard
     - Switch Player
+  - Game Over when lives of one player == 0